This article was updated February 3, 2020, from an earlier version.

 Ariana Debose, Ensemble

 The actor left Hamilton to take on her first leading role on Broadway, as Jane in Broadway’s A Bronx Tale The Musical, where she performed until August 30, 2017.
-She is currently starring in Summer: The Donna Summer Musical at La Jolla Playhouse.
+She starred in Summer: The Donna Summer Musical at La Jolla Playhouse and on Broadway, earning a Tony nomination.
+She will play Anita in Stephen Spielberg’s upcoming West Side Story remake and has also been cast in Ryan Murphy’s Netflix adaptation of The Prom.

 Sydney James Harcourt, Ensemble

-The original General Lee, Harcourt replaced for Aaron Burr for a brief stint on Broadway.
-He recently sang the National Anthem at the 2017 U.S. Open.
+The original James Reynolds, Harcourt replaced for Aaron Burr for a brief stint on Broadway.
+He starred in the Public Theater’s production of Girl From the North Country.

 Sasha Hutchings, Ensemble

-An understudy for Peggy Schuyler/Maria Reynolds, Hutchings appeared Off-Broadway in The New Group’s Sweet Charity in 2016 and played leading lady Kathy Selden in the ZACH Theatre production of Singin’ In The Rain in Austin this fall.
+An understudy for Peggy Schuyler/Maria Reynolds, Hutchings appeared Off-Broadway in The New Group’s Sweet Charity in 2016 and played leading lady Kathy Selden in the ZACH Theatre production of Singin’ In The Rain in Austin.
+She has had guest roles on Jessica Jones and appeared as a dancer on Fosse/Verdon.

 Emmy Raver-Lapman, Ensemble

-The actor currently plays the role of Angelica Schuyler on the national tour of Hamilton, having covered the role on Broadway and in the Chicago sit-down production.
+The actor played the role of Angelica Schuyler on the national tour of Hamilton, having covered the role on Broadway and in the Chicago sit-down production.
+She appeared in the final season of The CW’s Jane the Virgin.
+She is originating the role of Martha Clark in the Signature Theatre production of the new musical Gun & Powder in Arlington, Virginia.

 Jon Rua, Ensemble

 The standby for Alexander Hamilton, Rua did go on in the lead role a few times.
-Now, he’s dancing up a storm in Broadway’s new SpongeBob SquarePants, The Musical, which officially opens December 4 at the Palace Theatre.
+He danced up a storm in Broadway’s new SpongeBob SquarePants, The Musical.
+He has choreographed West Side Story at Milwaukee Rep, and worked on Broadway’s The Cher Show, contributing choreography.
+He continues to choreograph and dance with his troupe, The Grit, including a project with Phish.

 Austin Smith, Ensemble